kudobuilder/kudo/keps/0033-structured-parameters.md

 2. Deploy the new manager with the conversion webhook
 3. Run Pre-Migration: fetch all existing CRs, run the conversion and check for any errors
 4. Run the migration: fetch all CRDs and issue an update - This will trigger a conversion and save the CRD with the new version
-5. With a later major KUDO release, we can remove `v1beta1` from the CRD list - this should be at least 6 month later, as soon as we remove support for the `v1beta1` version we can not support migrating existing installations anymore.
+5. With a later major KUDO release, we can remove `v1beta1` from the CRD list - this should be at least 6 month later, as soon as we remove support for the `v1beta1` version we cannot support migrating existing installations anymore.

 Reference: [CRD Versioning](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definition-versioning/)

-The actual type that we are going to use in the CRD is undefined yet - The CRD generation fails to accept untyped `interface{}`.
-There is an option to use raw `[]byte` data, or we might be able to define a typed structure to map a JSON schema into.
+The actual type that we are going to use in the CRD is `extensionapi.JSON` - This type wraps a `[]byte` and allows storage of any data.

 #### Operator